saswat19102/EEG-Based-Emotion-Detection/README.md

 (CNN), Sparse Autoencoder (SAE), and Deep Neural Network (DNN) in our model.
 The features extracted by the CNN are first sent to SAE for encoding and decoding.
 Then the data with reduced redundancy are used as the input features of a DNN for classification task.

--A classification accuracy of 86% is obtained.
+- A classification accuracy of 86% is obtained.

   Below is the general procedure followed.